 When we got to our layover in Athens, I started looking out for other jugglers but Bar suggested that Athens isn’t really on route from most European cities, towards Italy, but when we got to our gate, I immediately recognized Deena Frooman and her boyfriend, Max.
 This will be her 14th EJC and his 2nd.
 We shmoozed a bit there and also travelled a bit together once we got to Venice, to go from the airport to the city center.

 Thursday night and Friday morning I toured solo around beautiful Venice.
 Friday midday, I had arrange to meet up with Lucia, whom I met on the EJC forum.
 We took a walking tour, visited a museum and churches, enjoyed the amazing views, tasted Italian cuisine, bought some gifts, and kept walking until my feet hurt (and beyond, but it was worth it).

 As we approached Bruneck, we could see big tops in the fields.
-The train station was an easy few minutes walk to the EJC site, a big relief for me since I’m a chronic over-packer, and I suffered immensely at previous EJCs.
+The train station was an easy few minutes walk to the EJC site, a big relief for me since I’m a chronic over-packer, and I suffered immensely on the arrival trek at previous EJCs.